Strangebrewer/meme-maker/NOTES.md

 If this ever becomes public (or you make it your portfolio), make sure you limit the number of images any single account can have uploaded at a time.
 Don't want to fuck your Cloudinary account.

+DONE:

+- Set up caching - started to setup Redis, but it was ultimately easier to just create a Cache collection